 Kindergarten to Grade 8 are taught in alignment with the Ministry of Education Curricula.

 Including teaching assistants, there are over 25 instructional staff members at Argyle School.
 We have

-librarian, a learning resource teacher, four teacher assistants, a French specialist, and two Arts Ed.
+librarian, a learning resource teacher, six teacher assistants, a French specialist, a band director, a structured learning teacher, and three Arts Ed.

 specialist teachers.
 We also have an administrative assistant and a facilities technician.

 We offer an array of supports and programs available in all Regina Public Schools: School Counselor

 services, Speech & Language Pathologist, Occupational Therapist, Psychologist support and School

 Argyle Elementary School has a principal and currently no vice-principal or other formal leadership